Department of Labor Logo United States Department of Labor

 Aircraft mechanics diagnose mechanical or electrical problems.

-Aircraft and avionics equipment mechanics and technicians repair and perform scheduled maintenance on aircraft.
+Aircraft and avionics equipment mechanics and technicians install, test, adjust, and repair equipment and systems in aircraft.

 Duties

-Aircraft mechanics typically do the following:
+Aircraft mechanics and service technicians typically do the following:

 • Diagnose mechanical or electrical problems